syednadeemuddin44/UPI-Transaction-Analysis-Dashboard/README.md

     ├── 1.png
     └── 2.png
 ```

-## What I Learned

-Through this project, I practiced taking raw transaction data from Excel
-and turning it into an interactive Power BI dashboard.

-The main focus was on data profiling, report design, interactive
-filtering, slicer synchronization, bookmarks, conditional formatting,
 and presenting information through multiple visualizations.

 This project is part of my Power BI learning journey.
 My next step is to